tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/preview-api/create-or-update-index.md

 > Setting a field as searchable, filterable, sortable, or facetable has an impact on index size and query performance.
 Don't set those attributes on fields that are not meant to be referenced in query expressions.
 >
 > If a field is not set to be searchable, filterable, sortable, or facetable, the field can't be referenced in any query expression.
 This is useful for fields that are not used in queries, but are needed in search results.

-> [!NOTE]
-> Index schemas are subject to the following limits (the values vary between different pricing tiers, see [Service limits for Azure Cognitive Search](https://azure.microsoft.com/documentation/articles/search-limits-quotas-capacity/) for details.):
-> - Maximum number of simple fields per index
-> - Maximum depth of sub-fields per index (a top-level field is at depth 1, a sub-field of a top-level field is at depth 2, and so on)
-> - Maximum number of complex collections per index
-> - Maximum number of elements across all complex collections per document

-> [!NOTE]
-> Encryption with customer-managed keys is not available for free services.
-For billable services, it is only available for search services created on or after 2019-01-01.

 ## Response